llvm/llvm-project/llvm/docs/AMDGPUDwarfExtensionAllowLocationDescriptionOnTheDwarfExpressionStack/AMDGPUDwarfExtensionAllowLocationDescriptionOnTheDwarfExpressionStack.md

     corresponding to the executable or shared library containing this DWARF expression is used.

-    <i>Some implementations of C, C++, Fortran, and other languages support a
+    <i>Some implementations of C, C++, Fortran, and other languages, support a
     thread-local storage class.
 Variables with this storage class have distinct values and addresses in distinct threads, much as automatic variables have distinct values and addresses in each subprogram invocation.
 Typically,